Milice du district de Montréal

 Origin and History

 In July 1657, the Sieur Chomedey de Maisonneuve returned to Ville-Marie (present-day Montréal) after a sojourn of two years in France.
 On his arrival, the settlement already counted more than 200 inhabitants including some 160 able men.
 Maisonneuve invited the settlers to enlist for the defence of the town.
-He raised the Soldats de la Vierge composed of 63 men organised in 9 squads.
+He raised the Soldats de la Vierge composed of 63 men organized in 9 squads.
+Each squad was directed to elect from among its number a corporal as its leader.
 Each of these volunteers assumed watch duty in turn at the outskirt of the cleared lands.
 Many of them gave their life for the defence of the colony.
 These soldiers formed the garrison of Ville-Marie.

 On January 27 1663, the militia of the Soldats de la Sainte Famille de Jésus, Marie et Joseph (aka Milice de la Sainte-Famille) was established by Maisonneuve in Montréal, 140 settlers volunteered to serve.
 Twenty squads of 7 men each were thus formed.
 Each squad was placed under the command of a corporal elected among the soldiers.
 This new militia supported the garrison.
 It built redoubts at the outskirt of the cleared lands around Ville-Marie, thus making raids by the Iroquois Indians much more difficult.